groupgets/purethermal1-uvc-capture/readme.md

 Download VNC Viewer from RealVNC onto desired computer.
 Use the raspberrypi IP address to connect.
 The IP address is assigned when the raspberry pi is connected to your local network/WiFi.

 ## Run Software
-Navigate to desired directory and run desired version:
+Navigate to ui_software/LATEST and run desired version:
 ```
 sudo python3 RecordIR_XX.X.py
 ```